kkim321/Data---for---Social---Good---Project/README.md

 Include your User Story you analyzed for your project here.
 Your User Story should have the following format:

 > As an [animal shelter employee], <br>
-> I want to [analyze different breeds, age, color, size, weight, health conditons, and adoption fee from a dog], <br>
+> I want to [identify a dog that possible owners want to adopt that fit their desires], <br>
-> so that I can [find our furry friends homes, based off the desires of possible adopters].
+> so that I can [place them in proper homes].

 ## Dataset